Chopper1337/CSGO-Linux-Scripts/README.md

 Worst case you get VAC'd and have to create a support ticket to explain you used fixes found on the official CSGO Linux/MacOS GitHub.

+Verifying game files through Steam should undo the changes made by both of these workarounds.

 ## GameLaunchLoop.sh

 Essentially just keeps trying to launch CSGO until it doesn't crash.